 Check the ingredients list to make sure you are avoiding these drinks.

-So, after that list you may be saying to yourself…’well, what can I drink?’.
+So, after that list you may be saying to yourself…well, what alcohol can I drink with IBS?

 What to Try